Filers can discharge more types of debt in Chapter 13 than in Chapter 7. Read on to learn which ones.

-(For a complete list of debts that cannot be discharged in Chapter 7, see Nondischargeable Debts in Chapter 7 Bankruptcy.)
+(For a complete list of debts that can't be discharged in Chapter 7, see Nondischargeable Debts in Chapter 7 Bankruptcy.)

-The debts that are not dischargeable in Chapter 7, but can be discharged in Chapter 13 bankruptcy are:
+Some debts that aren't dischargeable in Chapter 7 can be wiped out in Chapter 13 bankruptcy, including:

-In most cases, bankruptcy filers may convert their cases from one chapter to another.
+In most cases, bankruptcy filers can convert their cases from one chapter to another.
 If, for example, a court finds that a Chapter 7 filing is an abuse of the bankruptcy system under the means test, the filer can convert to Chapter 13 rather than dismiss the case altogether.
-Or, you may decide to convert because a particular debt will only be discharged in Chapter 13, for example, or because you won’t be able to complete a Chapter 13 repayment plan.
-Once you make the switch, you are subject to the dischargeability rules of the chapter to which you converted, not the chapter you started out using.
+Or, a filer can decide to convert because a particular debt will only qualify for discharge in Chapter 13, for example, or because the filer won’t be able to complete a Chapter 13 repayment plan.
+Once you make the switch, you are subject to the dischargeability rules of the chapter to which you converted, not the original bankruptcy type you started out using.

 Example.
-Connie files for Chapter 13 bankruptcy because she owes a lot of debt from a divorce and has been told that those debts can be discharged in Chapter 13 but not in Chapter 7.
-Connie proposes a feasible Chapter 13 plan that pays only 25% of her divorce-related debt.
+Connie files for Chapter 13 bankruptcy because she owes a lot of property-related debt from a divorce.
+Her attorney told her that she can discharge such debts in Chapter 13 but not in Chapter 7.
+(She understands that she can’t discharge support-related divorce obligations in any bankruptcy chapter.)
+Connie proposes a feasible Chapter 13 plan that pays only 25% of her property-related divorce debt.
 Halfway through the plan, Connie loses her job and can’t continue her payments.
 She converts to Chapter 7.
-Her Chapter 7 discharge won’t include the divorce-related debts.
+Her Chapter 7 discharge won’t include the property-related divorce debts.
 However, Connie will receive a credit for the amounts she paid on those debts during her Chapter 13 case.

-(To learn how other debts are treated in Chapter 13 bankruptcy, see Your Debts in Chapter 13 Bankruptcy.)
+(To learn what will happen to other debts in Chapter 13 bankruptcy, see Your Debts in Chapter 13 Bankruptcy.)